ibraheemdev/ibraheemca/content/posts/2020-11-28-the-why-what-and-how-of-futures-and-async-await-in-rust.md

 socialImage: /media/rust-logo.png
 draft: true
 date: 2020-11-28T17:47:12.906Z
 description: Futures are Rust's way of expressing asynchronous computations, but even after reading the documentation, it can be hard to figure out how all the pieces of futures (and tokio) fit together.
-While this may not matter too much if you're just *using* futures, it becomes a stumbling block once you want to implement asynchronous primitives yourself.
-The highly anticipated async and await keywords that are coming down the pike promise to greatly reduce the friction of writing and using asynchronous code, but add even more to the mystery of how this stuff all works.
+While this may not matter too much if you're just using futures, it becomes a stumbling block once you want to implement asynchronous primitives yourself.
+The async and await keywords greatly reduce the friction of writing and using asynchronous code, but add even more to the mystery of how this stuff all works.

 mainTag: Rust
 tags: